Skip to main content

 }

-Logic Explanation: This demonstrates using if as an expression, directly assigning the result of the evaluation to the variable weatherAdvice.
-This makes the code more concise, removing the need to declare the variable before assignment.
+Logic Explanation: This demonstrates using if as an expression, assigning the result directly to the variable weatherAdvice.
+This makes the code more concise, eliminating the need to declare a variable before assigning it.

 #